amabdallah/test2/README.md

 ##Let me know:

-1. Are you comfortable in doing such work.
+1. Are you comfortable in doing such work?

-2. What is the most challenging thing do you see
+2. What is the most challenging thing do you see?

-3. How much time you expect it will take? (be Realistic) and if you will be dedicated to complete it as soon as you can
+3. How much time you expect it will take? (be realistic)

+4. Will be dedicated to complete it as soon as you can?

-4. How much do you want in return?
+4. How much money do you want in return?

-5. Are you ready to work and turn in Milestone#1 below?
+5. Are you ready to work and turn in Milestone#1 below as soon as possible?

+6. Do you have suggestions as far as the milestones?anything else?

 # Tentative Milestones
 ## Milestone#1